 Some Tips on How to Get Healthy Fats:

 -Add Omega-fat rich oils into your diet daily: Include olive, flax, hemp, walnut and coconut oils.
-Try drizzling them on top of salads (not the coconut!), mixing into oatmeal, adding to smoothies, or use instead of butter on bread.
+Try drizzling them on top of salads, mixing into oatmeal, adding to smoothies, or use instead of butter on bread.
 Only coconut oil can tolerate being heated (light heat on olive oil is ok), and all provide your brain with healthy, nutritious fats.

--Supplement: If you're experiencing symptoms of EFA deficiencies, such as difficulty concentrating, depression, mood swings, and brain fog, you might want to explore a concentrated EFA supplement in addition to dietary changes.
-Local health food stores or a nutritionist are great places to start.
+-Supplement: If you're experiencing symptoms of EFA deficiencies, such as difficulty concentrating, depression, mood swings, and brain fog, you might want to explore a concentrated EFA supplement like Sunwarrior's Omega-3 DHA+EPA in addition to dietary changes.

 -Keep a journal: The brain is a dynamic and highly adaptable organ.
 But it's easy to forget exactly what it felt like to…forget, or to be depressed, unfocused, and all fogged up.
 As you're introducing healthy fats into your diet, keep note of how you feel.
 How long did it take your brain to "get going" in the mornings?
 Has that changed?
 What's your mood like?
 Have you been impressed with your memory lately?
 Measure the benefits of your brain on Omega fats by documenting the transition to a new you.